 Soquel Homesteaders Market

 Get to know your neighbors!
 Learn some cool stuff!
 Eat yummy food!
 Support our local farmers!
-We are starting a new market called The Soquel Homesteaders Market on the First … Read More
+We are starting a new market called The Soquel Homesteaders Market on the Second … Read More

 Grow Your Own in August!